thepamlab/thepamlab.github.io/_portfolio/portfolio-998.md

 ---
 title: "Alumni and Former Interns"
-excerpt: "The PAMLab has had 88 undergraduate students, postgraduate students, and interns join us over the years."
+excerpt: "The PAMLab has had 90 undergraduate students, postgraduate students, and interns join us over the years."
 collection: portfolio
 ---

+<a href='https://www.linkedin.com/in/alexander-acosta-3a2348174/' target='_blank'>Alexander Acosta</a> (Boston U. ’22)<br/>
 <a href='https://www.linkedin.com/in/serena-agarwal-382b592b7/' target='_blank'>Serena Agarwal</a> (Brown U. ’27)<br/>
 <a href='https://www.linkedin.com/in/celia-anderson-3a6975208/' target='_blank'>Celia Anderson</a> (U. of Chicago ’22)<br/>
 Allie Asaro (Boston U. ’20)<br/>